dimi-fn/Various-Data-Science-Scripts/README.md

 Practising with a few example cases, with regard to:
 - Classes and Objects in Python.
 - Conducting a simple Unit Testing case.
-- Difference between lists, sets, and tuples in Python data types
+- Difference between lists, sets, and tuples in Python data types.
-- Some examples using *args and **kwargs in functions
+- Some examples using *args and **kwargs in functions.
 -------

 # Sources